A Community Table: Democracy Edition

 This is how we bring back the unity of community.

-A Community Table is an online platform through which you can engage in structured, meaningful, solution-oriented conversations about the issues that matter most to you and your community.
-DU Grand Challenges provides the tools (sample invitations, conversation guides, facilitation training webinars, and more) that you need to host a conversation.
-You choose when, on what platform, and with whom to have that conversation.
-It's that simple.
+A Community Table is a conversation toolkit through which you can engage in structured, meaningful, solution-oriented conversations about the issues that matter most to you and your community.
+DU Grand Challenges (DUGC) provides the tools (sample invitations, conversation guides, facilitation training webinars, and more) that you need to host a conversation.
+You choose when, where, and with whom to have that conversation.
+To make A Community Table fully accessible, all materials are online, free, and available to download anytime.

 - Foster rich civic dialogue